Wulf's Kitchen: Salmon Fish Cakes with Yogurt Herb Dipping Sauce

 It's no secret that we're a little burger obsessed here.
 We can't get enough of them as a quick, nutritious meal with a big taste payoff (for very little effort).
 That said, the burger is really just a state of mind.
-It's ground and seasoned trout — and it can be whatever you want it to be.
+It's ground and seasoned salmon — and it can be whatever you want it to be.

 Fish cakes are the burger's close cousin.
 They can be a hand-held meal if you're looking at dinner and a movie from your couch or lounging in the backyard.
 They are also excellent served with eggs and some fresh salad greens for brunch, or you can make them smaller than the recipe here suggests for little one bite appetizers.